WLTX: WNOK-TV

 Nearly from the start, Palmetto Radio sought to improve the visibility of its television station by adding a second VHF channel to Columbia.
-When it bought WCOS-TV's assets, it also asked the FCC to move channel 5 from Charleston to Columbia.
-The FCC invited comment on the proposal, though it was denied nearly a year later.
-It later sought to move channel 8, but this bid failed as well.
+Soon after buying WCOS-TV's assets, it asked the FCC to move channel 5 from Charleston to Columbia.
+This would have forced Charleston's WCSC-TV to move from channel 5.
+The FCC invited comment on the proposal, but it was denied nearly a year later.
+Palmetto Radio later sought to move channel 8, but this bid failed as well.
 In 1960, with a second attempt to build a station on channel 25 (WCCA-TV, today's WOLO-TV) on the horizon, WNOK instead proposed changing Columbia to have UHF channels 14, 25, and educational 31 instead of educational 19, 25, and 67.
 The FCC chose to instead switch channel 19 to commercial use, move WNOK-TV there, and allocate channel 31 for educational use by moving it from Lancaster.
 On June 12, 1961, the station switched to the lower channel 19.

 In 1966, the Hotel Jefferson, which had housed the studios of WNOK radio and television, was sold to the Citizens & Southern National Bank, which announced plans to build an office tower on the site.
 Though the hotel closed in April 1966, the WNOK stations continued to hold a lease on the studio site through June 1967.
 A new facility would be necessary.
 In August, Palmetto Radio Corporation broke ground on a new studio and office complex on Garners Ferry Road, which would be twice as large as the old facility and feature two television studios.
 The stations moved into the facility in June 1967.
-Following the studio move, Palmetto Radio upgraded the station's effective radiated power, improving its signal, and began producing live local programs in color in 1968.
+Following the studio move, Palmetto Radio upgraded the station's effective radiated power to 1.25 million watts, improving its signal and adding several areas to the east like Sumter to its city-grade coverage.
+It began producing live local programs in color in 1968.